-All clerkship experiences are mandatory, and any absence must be recorded via the absence tracking system.
-To submit an absence request, please use Formsite.
+- 1. All clerkship experiences are mandatory, and any absence must be recorded via the absence tracking system.
+To submit an absence request, please use Formsite. - 2.
 All absences will be remediated as deemed appropriate by the LIC director in collaboration with the site director.
-Please see section B for College of Medicine- Phoenix (COM-P) attendance policies.
+Please see section B for College of Medicine Phoenix (COM-P) attendance policies. - 3.
 For their daily clinical assignments, each LIC student will be given their unique site assignments and scheduling requirements by their respective site director and/or site coordinator.
-Attendance at all assigned clinical shifts is expected.
+Attendance at all assigned clinical shifts is expected. - 4.
+Attendance at scheduled Self Assessment Formative Feedback sessions with the LIC director or designee is required.
+In the event that conflict arises, students must inform the LIC director or staff in advance and arrange a make-up meeting.